Clinton County's coronavirus cases are growing at the fastest rate in the state

 Clinton County's coronavirus curve isn't flattening - it's getting steeper.

-The picturesque county's coronavirus cases are doubling at the fastest rate in the state, New York Times Pennsylvania Coronavirus Map data show.
+The picturesque county's coronavirus cases are doubling at the fastest rate in the state, New York Times Pennsylvania Coronavirus Map data shows.

 What is a doubling rate and why does it matter?